smidazai/scan_functional/supplementary.md

     ## $vec
     ## [1]  8 13

-The cluster detected contains 2 observations.
-To compute the significance, we make $B$ permutations on the data and compute the number of times the scan statistic is lower than the observed one:
+The detected cluster contains 2 observations.
+To assess significance, we perform $B$ permutations on the data and count the number of times the scan statistic is less than the observed value.

 ``` r
 p_value_p <- 0